steve-downey/papers/local-class-template.md

 ---

 # Abstract
-Local classes should be permitted to have templates, just as lambda objects do.
+Local classes should be permitted to have member templates.

 # Before / After Table